 The oldest building in Amsterdam is The Old Church – Oude Kerk in Dutch – and is located in the middle of the Red Light District, on the Oudekerksplein.
 This church dates back to the year 1306.
 In the app Amsterdam Audio Tours, Herman Vuijsje – famous Dutch sociologist – says this about the church:

-Prostitution has always took place in this oldest part of Amsterdam – De Wallen/ Red Light District.
+Prostitution has always taken place in De Wallen/ Red Light District.
 One reason for this is that Amsterdam’s activities (bars, taverns/hotels, shops, companies, etc) always took place in this specific area.
 In other words, most men were in this part of the city.

 Another reason is that prostitution has always been here is because Amsterdam’s port used to be located where central station is currently located, just next to the Red Light District.
 Sailors arrived there by boat, walked to “de Wallen”, and spent their first money on booze and women.